JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### S3 Plugin Update
 {product="tc"}

-Version 2023.11 ships an updated S3 plugin that allows you to create AWS S3 and S3-compatible storages for your build artifacts.
+Version 2023.11 ships an updated S3 plugin that features the following enhancements:

 <img src="dk-s3-storage-overview.png" width="706" alt="Updated S3 Plugin"/>

-The updated plugin version features the following enhancements:

-* Buckets with enabled [Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) are supported.
-* Support for S3-compatible storages, such as [MinIO](https://min.io/product/s3-compatibility), [Backblaze B2](https://www.backblaze.com/cloud-storage), and others.
+* Intuitive and streamlined UI designed with both Amazon S3 buckets and S3-compatible storages (such as [MinIO](https://min.io/product/s3-compatibility), [Backblaze B2](https://www.backblaze.com/cloud-storage), and others) in mind.
+* Support for buckets with enabled [Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/).
-* For native AWS S3 buckets, connection-related settings are automatically retrieved from the selected [AWS Connection](configuring-connections.md#AmazonWebServices).
-* The AWS region is automatically retrieved from the selected bucket.
+* Hassle-free setup with the reduced number of settings.
+All connection-related properties are now retrieved from a selected [AWS Connection](configuring-connections.md#AmazonWebServices).
+The AWS region is automatically obtained from the selected bucket.
-* You can now disable integrity verification that TeamCity carries out by default for all custom S3 storages.
+* The ability to disable integrity verification that TeamCity carries out by default for all custom S3 storages.

 Learn more: [](storing-build-artifacts-in-amazon-s3.md) | [Upgrade Notes](upgrade-notes.md#2023-11-s3-update)